In this episode, host, Ruth Millington, swaps seats and speaks to Don Robbie about the most extreme journey she has ever been on.

 A huge thanks to today’s sponsor HelpYouFind.Me a secure - yet simple - way to share private data for use in emergency situations that is end-to-end encrypted and accessible only by you and the people you choose to share it with.
 Perfect for the extreme traveller!
 Find out more at https://helpyoufind.me/Extreme10 and get a 10% discount when you sign up!

-Creator, co-producer, writer and host: Ruth Millington
+Creator, co-producer, writer: Ruth Millington

 Music credit: Epic Orchestra - Blockbuster Adventure Music by JuliusH